-Exploration/appraisal assets were reviewed for indicators of impairment at year end and indicators of impairment were not found.
-Refer to note 1(e) for further details.
-In 2010 and 2009 no impairment of exploration/appraisal assets was required.
+Exploration/appraisal assets were reviewed for indicators of impairment at year end and concluded that indicators of impairment existed.
+The ongoing political instability in the country prevents further exploration activities and the balance was accordingly impaired in full.
+Refer to note 1(e) for details of the assumptions used in the impairment calculations.